Dimensional analysis. Waves on the surface of the ocean do not de... | Channels for Pearson+

 Dimensional analysis.
 Waves on the surface of the ocean do not depend significantly on the properties of water such as density or surface tension.
 The primary 'return force' for water piled up in the wave crests is due to the gravitational attraction of the Earth.
 Thus the speed v (m/s) of ocean waves depends on the acceleration due to gravity g.
 It is reasonable to expect that υ might also depend on water depth h and the wave's wavelength λ.
 Assume the wave speed is given by the functional form v = Cgᵅ hᵝ λᵞ, where α , β , c and C are numbers without dimension.

-(a) In deep water, the water deep below the surface does not affect the motion of waves at the surface.
-Thus υ should be independent of depth h (i.e., β = 0).
-Using only dimensional analysis (Section 1–7 and Appendix D), determine the formula for the speed of surface ocean waves in deep water.
+(b) In shallow water, the speed of surface waves is found experimentally to be independent of the wavelength (i.e., γ = 0 in our assumed equation above for v).
+Using only dimensional analysis, determine the formula for the speed of waves in shallow water.

 Watch next

-Master Introduction to Physics Channel with a bite sized video explanation from Patrick FordStart learning
+Master Dimensional Analysis with a bite sized video explanation from Patrick FordStart learning